Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 5.12

 Parents and carers should be involved throughout the care process.
 With the agreement of the anaesthetist in charge of the case on the day, they should be able to accompany children to the anaesthetic room, remain present for induction of anaesthesia and be able to gain easy access to the recovery area.
-In special circumstances, such as with some small neonates and with anticipated difficult intubations, this may not be possible.
+In special circumstances, such as with some small babies and with anticipated difficult intubations, this may not be possible.

 Regional networks